It is no secret to security and risk management professionals that security is a function of people, processes

 Step 2: Determine confidentiality, integrity and availability requirements

 Not all areas of a business require the same level of protection.
-Contractual obligations and legislative mandates may determine business controls for some organizations, but for many others, informed
+Contractual obligations and legislative mandates may determine business controls for some organizations, but for many others, informed judgment calls in conjunction with partners in line-of-business jobs is necessary.
+When assessing the criticality of a function, answer these three questions:

 - How confidential is the function?
 Assess the potential impact of a data breach for this function on your firm's overall business.
 For example, sanctions from the Federal Trade Commission (FTC) are often the least of a company's concerns; often times, companies pay a much heavier price in the loss of business reputation and ongoing litigation.